UDST/choicemodels/CONTRIBUTING.md

 ## Incrementing the version number:

-- Each pull request that changes substantive code should increment the development version number, e.g. from 0.2.dev7 to 0.2.dev8
+- Each pull request that changes substantive code should increment the development version number, e.g. from `0.2.dev7` to `0.2.dev8`

-- It works best to do this just before merging (in case other PR's are merged first, and so you know the date for the changelog and documentation)
+- It works best to do this just before merging (in case other PR's are merged first, and so you know the release date for the changelog and documentation)

 - There are three places where the version number needs to be changed:
   - `setup.py`